 Mr. S.K.
 Jain father of a Doctor, visited Metro Hospital with complaints of breathlessness for long time.
 On investigation, he was found to have "ALCAPA" which was further confirmed by coronary angiography.
 His Echo Cardiography was showing severe leakage of mitral valve & 35% ejection fraction.

 "ALCAPA" is a very rare birth defect occurring 1 in 4-5 lac live births & if left untreated more than 90% patients die in first year of life due to heart failure.
-This is the only condition which causes heart attack in infants, told Dr. S.S.
-Bansal, MD & Sr. Intervention Cardiologist.
 He added that as a result of developmental birth defect, left coronary artery which carries oxygenated blood to heart muscles, start supplying impure blood to heart, leading to major heart attack and death early after birth.
 Mr. X was lucky to survive so long with this defect but had poor heart function & severe leakage of mitral valve.
 Cardiothoracic team of Metro Hospital, headed by Dr. Mitesh Sharma alongwith other team members closed the abnormal connection and made a new coronary bypass graft to correct the defect alongwith replacement of leaking valve with bioprosthatic tissue valve.

 Patient recovered fully & discharged after a week.

 Literature review suggest that this is the oldest patient with ALCAPA to have success fully been treated with complex coronary artery bypass alongwith MVR using a tissue valve.